jim3/IoT-Event-Streamer/README.md

 ---

-*Note: There is a working demo of the project at: [https://jim3.xyz](https://jim3.xyz) but it will not be up and running reliably, not until I get a couple more boards as I do not want to tie up my esp32 just to show the results*.
+*Note: There is a working demo of the project that illustrates the app at: [https://jim3.xyz](https://jim3.xyz) *note: not guaranteed to be up and running at all times*